syncfusion-content/blazor-docs/blazor/toast/how-to/show-different-types-of-toast.md

 ---
 layout: post
-title: How to Show Different Types Of Toast in Blazor Toast Component | Syncfusion
+title: Show different types of toast in Blazor Toast Component | Syncfusion
-description: Checkout and learn about Show Different Types Of Toast in Blazor Toast component of Syncfusion, and more details.
+description: Learn here all about Show different types of toast in Syncfusion Blazor Toast component and more.
 platform: Blazor
 control: Toast
 documentation: ug
 ---

-# Show different types of toast
+# Show different types of toast in Blazor Toast Component

 The Blazor toast has the following predefined styles that can be defined using the `CssClass` property for achieving different types of toast: